sematext/docs/docs/logs/faq.md

 KB in size.
 If your application is using the *Standard* plan, it will allow logs up to 128 KB.
 If your application is using the *Pro* plan, it will accept logs up to 256 KB in size.
-If your logs are larger than the mentioned limits, please consider using the *Enterprise* plan.
+If your logs are larger than the mentioned limits, please consider using the *Pro* plan.

 ### My logs have special structure.
 Can Logs App handle that?